Jordan Dezaria

-He previously played for Catalans in the Super League, the Leigh Centurions in the Betfred Championship, and on loan from Leigh at Oldham (Heritage № 1400) and Workington Town in Betfred League 1.
-Dezaria has also played for Toulouse Olympique in the Championship.
+He has previously played for Catalans Dragons in the Super League, and for Leigh Centurions and Toulouse Olympique in the Championship.
+He has spent time on loan at Oldham and Workington Town in League 1.

 Background

 Dezaria was born in Avignon, Salon-de-Provence, France.

 Career

+Catalans Dragons

 He made his Super League debut in a match against the Warrington Wolves in June 2016.

+Leigh Centurions

 In October 2017 Dezaria signed for the Leigh Centurions on a two-year contract.